JonathanBradley28/CM/README.md

-#install.packages("devtools") #uncomment this line if you have not installed "devtools"
+#install_github("hadley/devtools") #uncomment this line if you have not installed "devtools"

 library(devtools)